-It’s your choice whether you want to purchase liability insurance with split limits or combined single limits, as well as the choice of the insurance company.
+It’s your choice whether you want to purchase liability insurance with split limits or combined single limits.
 Some motorists who fear losing personal assets are not satisfied with any insurance coverage unless they are covered for upwards of half a million dollars.

 Industry recommendations are for 100/300/100 limits on liability.

-Beyond the basic of required liability, collision and comprehensive represent that next step up.
-These type of coverage are what will pay to damage to your own property.
-If your vehicle is leased they are required.
-Only as cars get much older it becomes safe to remove these options.
+Beyond the basic of required liability, collision and comprehensive represent are the next step up.
+These type of coverage are what will pay for damage to your own property.
+Only as cars get much older does it become safe to remove these options.

-Another type insurance option usually included in an “adequate” insurance policy is that of uninsured/underinsured motorist protection.
-Whereas liability damage protects your money, this coverage will actually protect your car and some of your own medical bills in the event that the person responsible for hitting you has no insurance.
-This is also what will protect you in a hit and run incident.
+Another insurance option usually included in an “adequate” insurance policy is uninsured/underinsured motorist protection.
+This coverage will actually protect your car and some of your own medical bills in the event that the person responsible for hitting you has no insurance.

 Do I need personal injury protection?

-Personal injury protection (PIP) coverage is required in a small handful of states, such as New Jersey, but it is elective everywhere else.
-As long as you have a standard health insurance policy you probably don’t need to purchase this protection unless it’s required by law.
+Personal injury protection (PIP) coverage is required in a small handful of states but elective everywhere else.
+As long as you have a standard health insurance policy, you probably don’t need to purchase this protection unless it’s required by law.